-If you or your child has signs or symptoms of heart failure — such as feeling easily fatigued or short of breath, even with normal activity — or is showing blue skin coloration around the lips and nails (cyanosis), talk to your doctor.
+If you or your child has signs or symptoms of heart failure — such as feeling easily fatigued or short of breath, even with normal activity — or if the skin around the lips and nails looks blue or you have swelling of your legs, talk to your doctor.
 He or she may refer you to a doctor who specializes in congenital heart disease (cardiologist).

-Ebstein's anomaly is a heart defect that you have at birth (congenital).
-Why it occurs is still unknown.
-To understand how Ebstein's anomaly affects your heart, it helps to know a little about how the heart works to supply your body with blood.
+Ebstein anomaly is a heart defect that you have at birth (congenital).
+The cause is unknown.
+To understand how Ebstein anomaly affects your heart, it helps to know how the heart works to supply your body with blood.

 How your heart works